maelle/simplymaelle/content/post/2021-07-12-code-detective/index.md

 In any case once you have amended a codebase to fix a bug or add a feature, add tests!
 In Kara Woo's talk ["Box plots A case study in debugging and perseverance"](https://www.rstudio.com/resources/rstudioconf-2019/box-plots-a-case-study-in-debugging-and-perseverance/), she explained she added tests.
 In [Jenny Bryan's talk "Object of type 'closure' is not subsettable"](https://github.com/jennybc/debugging#readme) she uses the word "deter" in the part of the talk where she gives such advice.

+You could even write a failing test at the beginning of your code exploration, [even leaving it failing for an easier restart when you come back to the codebase](https://r-pkgs.org/tests.html) (better than a sticky note for sure!).

 ## Rubberducking to a persona

 Another technique you will often see mentioned is rubberducking i.e. explaining your problem to a rubber duck.
 The simple fact of phrasing your issue might help you solve it.